Clovelly: Lifeboat station

-The village has had an RNLI lifeboat station since 1870.
-The boathouse cost £175 to build.
+The village has had an RNLI lifeboat station since 1870, which cost £175 to build.
 Between 1899 and 1931, the lifeboat saved 158 lives.

 In 1988, the RNLI closed the station.
-In response, the villagers operated their own rescue service.
+In response, the villagers began operating their own rescue service.
 In 1998 the RNLI reopened the station.
-An Atlantic 85-class lifeboat, was installed in 2014.
+An Atlantic 85-class lifeboat was installed in 2014.
 It was named in honour of Toby Rundle, an Oxford student who took his own life in 2010.

 Architecture

 Almost all the terraced buildings along the village's cobbled street are architecturally listed.
 More than 50 out of 71 are on the main street itself.
 Only seven buildings are not listed.

-The village's only Grade I listed building is the Church of All Saints, parts of All Saints' Church might still have some late Norman.
-Although its listing summary states, "Virtually all C15 and early C16, restored in 1843 and again in 1884".
+The village's only Grade I listed building is the Church of All Saints, parts of which might still have some late Norman features, although its listing summary states, "Virtually all C15 and early C16, restored in 1843 and again in 1884".
 The Grade II* buildings are numbers 16, and 45–47, 53–54 (53 has the house name Crazy Kate's), and 59–61.

 Management

 The Clovelly Estate Company owns all of the buildings in the village and is responsible for maintaining the village and preserving its character.
-The company is led by John Rous, a descendant of the Hamlyn family who lives at Clovelly Court.
-John Rous is the only son of Keith Rous, the 5th Earl of Stradbroke and Mary Asquith, granddaughter of former prime minister H. H. Asquith.
-As of 2021, Clovelly included approximately "80 cottages, two chapels, two hotels", woodlands and about 2000 acres of farmland.
-The village encourages tourism and has been financially successful in that endeavour as of 2019.
+The company is led by John Rous, a descendant of the Hamlyn family, who lives at Clovelly Court.
+John Rous is the only son of Keith Rous, the 5th Earl of Stradbroke, by his second marriage, to Mary Asquith, granddaughter of former prime minister H. H. Asquith.

+As of 2021, Clovelly included two chapels, two hotels, approximately 80 cottages, woodlands, and about 2000 acres of farmland.
+The village encourages tourism and was financially successful in that endeavour as of 2019.

 Access

 The village main street is not accessible by motor vehicles.

 The lack of vehicular access to the main street has led to deliveries being made by sledge.
 This is not done as a tourist attraction, but as a matter of practicality.
 Goods are delivered by being pulled down on a sledge from the upper car park, and refuse is collected by being pulled down the hill to a vehicle at the harbour.

 The village is served by Stagecoach bus service 319; the route includes Barnstaple, Bideford and Hartland.
 The South West Coast Path National Trail runs from the top of the village.

+From 2023, a per-person fee was instigated for entry into the village via it's Visitor Centre, including the gardens of Clovelly Court and car parking, to fund maintenance of the village.
+Adult entry costs £9.50 and child entry is £5.50.
+Children under 7 are free.
+Dogs must be kept on a lead.
+The village is also legally accessible for free, on foot from public highways Clovelly High Street (known locally as "Up A Long" / "Down A Long"), Wrinkleberry Lane and Road to The Quay.

 Notable residents and cultural references

-The 16th century Carys of Clovelly feature in the historical novel The Grove of Eagles by Winston Graham.
+The 16th-century Carys of Clovelly feature in the historical novel The Grove of Eagles by Winston Graham.